Friday, January 29, 2010

 Butterflies taste with their feet.

-Cats have over one hundred vocal sounds, dogs only have about ten.
+Cats have over one hundred different vocal sounds.
+Dogs manage about ten.

-Donald Duck comics were banned in Finland because he doesn't wear pants.
+Donald Duck comics were once banned in Finland because he doesn’t wear pants.

 Elephants are the only animals that can’t jump.